Health Focus

 • Food processing facilities using PFAS-containing equipment

-What PFAS Do to the Human Body
+PFAS Health Effects: What These Chemicals Do to the Human Body

 Cancer